eduardorezaghi/tdd-python-django/README.md

    cd tdd-python-django
 ```

-2. Create and activate a virtual environment using virtualenvwrapper.
-If you don't have virtualenvwrapper installed, you can install it using pip:
+2. Create and activate a virtual environment using `virtualenvwrapper`.
+If you don't have `virtualenvwrapper` installed, you can install it using pip:
 ```shell
    pip install virtualenvwrapper
 ```

-After the installation completes, you need to configure your shell to work with virtualenvwrapper.
+After the installation completes, you need to configure your shell to work with `virtualenvwrapper`.
 The configuration involves setting up environment variables and updating your shell's startup file (`~/.bashrc`, `~/.bash_profile`, or `~/.zshrc`, depending on your shell).
 * Open the shell's startup file in a text editor:
 ```shell
    nano ~/.bashrc  # or ~/.bash_profile or ~/.zshrc